mimblewimble/grin-rfcs/text/0000-compact-slates.md

 * `feat` - Kernel Features ID.
 If omitted, kernel is assumed to be Plain (0).
 If set to 1 or otherwise, any arguments required for a particular kernel feature set will be found in the `feat_args` struct.
 * `ttl` - Time to Live, or block height beyond which wallets should refuse to further process the transaction.
-Assumed 0 (no ttl) if omitted
+Assumed 0 (no ttl) if omitted from the slate.
-* `offset` - Transaction offset, which can optionally be added during S3 and I3 to ensure the underlying transaction can be rebuilt and posted from the slate.
 To be used when delayed transaction posting is desired.

 ##### Structs - Always present